 I can personally recommend the AVM FRITZ!Box 7590 , it is a great router, and if for some reason you need a VOIP/DECT option then this is a great choice.
 The Fritz!Box software is superb, and I have always found all the AVM products to be very reliable.
 Price and specification wise, it probably isn’t the best choice though.

-The Billion BiPAC 8900AX-2400 has the best reviews all around if your file the reviews down to just this model there are fourteen 5 star reviews, but two 1-star, one 2-star and one 3-star.
+The Billion BiPAC 8900AX-2400 has the best reviews all around.
 The general consensus is that this router is much more reliable than Netgear products.
 It tends to be a bit more of a business orientated router, so may not be as user-friendly as Netgear or TP-Link alternatives.